Autumn Leaves (Nat Adderley album)

-Autumn Leaves (subtitled Live at Sweet Basil) is a live album by Nat Adderley's Quintet recorded at the Sweet Basil Jazz Club in 1989 and original released on the Sweet Basil label before being rereleased in the US on the Evidence label.
+Autumn Leaves (subtitled Live at Sweet Basil) is a live album by Nat Adderley's Quintet, recorded at the Sweet Basil Jazz Club in 1989 and released on the Sweet Basil label before being rereleased in the US on the Evidence label.

 Reception

-The Penguin Guide to Jazz states the set "'has a leftovers feel".
-In his review for AllMusic, Scott Yanow stated "Cornetist Nat Adderley is in excellent form on his live sextet set but he is somewhat overshadowed by his two altoists ...
+The Penguin Guide to Jazz states that the set "'has a leftovers feel".
+In his review for AllMusic, Scott Yanow stated, "Cornetist Nat Adderley is in excellent form on his live sextet set but he is somewhat overshadowed by his two altoists...
 The long solos are consistently inventive and colorful, making this an easily recommended Nat Adderley CD".